20/20 Panel is a survey site that claims to reward you with money for completing the surveys they provide.

 But their legitimacy isn’t really the biggest factor you need to consider when deciding if you want to join their panel or not.

-Here’s a summary of its pros and cons to help you better evaluate if it is really worth joining or not.
+So let’s finish this review by summing up its pros and cons so you can get a better overview and evaluate if it is really worth joining or not.

 - Low payment threshold